skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

 This blog is maintained by Stephen Michael Kellat.
-He was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"

-That description seems to remain accurate.
-It may change in 2023.
-We'll see.
+Support on a continuing basis for Stephen's efforts can be provided via Liberapay at <https://liberapay.com/smkellat>.

+Support is also possible via Ko-Fi at <https://ko-fi.com/smkellat>.

 Books by Stephen Michael Kellat are available for purchase on Amazon at <https://www.amazon.com/Stephen-Michael-Kellat/e/B085MR8Y8J>.

 The ELP Television experimentation site can be found at <https://coyote.works/>.

-Support on a continuing basis for Stephen's efforts can be provided via Liberapay at <https://liberapay.com/smkellat>.

-Support is also possible via Ko-Fi at <https://ko-fi.com/smkellat>.

 You can find Erie Looking Productions online at <https://erielookingproductions.info/>.